 Tió de Nadal (“Poo Log”) The Tio de Nadal (which is Catalan for ‘Christmas log’) is a character that plays a big role during Christmas in Catalunya.
 In the context of Christmas, ‘tio’ refers to a log or tree trunk.
 In Castellano (the Spanish dialect spoken in Spain) tío means ‘uncle’ but is also used […]

-It’s Monday morning in week three of my Certificate in TEFL course at ITA Barcelona, and I wake up to my alarm at 9 a.m. in my very tiny studio.
-I open the tall balcony doors to let some fresh air in and turn off the AC, hoping that this is enough of an effort […]
+Starting off the day It’s Monday morning in week three of my Certificate in TEFL course at ITA Barcelona, and I wake up to my alarm at 9 a.m. in my very tiny studio.
+I open the tall balcony doors to let some fresh air in and turn off the AC, hoping that this is […]

 The technical requirements: 1.
 A Laptop/Computer (or iPad) with a camera: You will need a computer with a camera in order to teach online.
 Be sure you have a camera, as you’ll need it to videoconference with your students.
 2. Strong Internet Connection: Be sure you have a solid Internet connection, wherever you are.
 When […]